Saihex/creation_wiki_pages/The4Tris/logic/Brain_Crystal.md

 ### Arm and hands
 <img align="right" width="126" src="https://img.saihex.com/wiki_exclusive/The4Tris/Sairos_Fingers.png?downscale=s">

-Brain Crystal Robot Arm hollow with few small durable cables and component boxes.
+Brain Crystal Robot arms are hollow with few small durable cables and component boxes inside.
 The hand of a BCR is equipped with Hexatom Mass-Hologram projector which a projector that projects hologram with mass allowing it to interact with objects it touched.
 Any sensation is still sensible on the fingers just like on the body surface.
 The fingers are indestructible

 The hand is also equipped with a heating system in case they ever need to heat things up.

 ### DeltaTungstate-A1
-DeltaTungstate-A1 is a Hexatom-Tungsten Alloy that is reactive towards steady current changes where the the higher the current is the more elastic it becomes.
+DeltaTungstate-A1 is a Hexatom-Tungsten Alloy that is reactive towards steady current changes where the higher the current is the more elastic it becomes.
 DeltaTungstate-A1 can also act as a muscle by reacting to `500 GHz` signals where voltage between `0 - 50 VDC` causes it to tighten and `50 - 100 VDC` causes it to do the opposite.

 ### BCR Nerve Fiber